akitabox/hubot-bender/README.md

-# hubot-bender
+# Hubot-bender

-hubot script to impersonate Bender from Futurama
+Hubot script to impersonate Bender from Futurama

 See [`src/bender.coffee`](src/bender.coffee) for full documentation.